aravindh-krishnamoorthy/aravindh-krishnamoorthy/README.md

 An engineer and an applied mathematician.
 So, one of my favourite equations is: $3^{3i} + 1 = 0.$ This profile is mainly for my private contributions to open source GitHub projects.

 # Current Tasks
 Once the open items on the following list are complete, I will look for new things to do.
 The sign ⚡ is used to mark my current task/s.
+Ticked check boxes are PRs that are complete but not yet merged.

 - [ ] ⚡Pull request: https://github.com/JuliaLang/julia/pull/50950
 - [ ] ⚡Implement `matrix_function(f, X)` Code: [MatrixFunctions.jl](https://github.com/aravindh-krishnamoorthy/MatrixFunctions.jl/tree/main)